 If they make a recommendation you didn’t expect, ask a few questions and get their opinion before you bail completely.

 A Better Way to Find Your Sleeve Length

 Getting your sleeve length right is important, but if you’d rather skip learning how to measurement sleeve length, we’re right there with you.
 We weren’t satisfied with the options available for finding suit and formal wear sizes, so we created our own size calculator.
 It’s simple, quick, and backed by data and years of formal wear experience.

-We’ve also modernized the experience of finding your sleeve length and suit sizes in-person.
-Visit one of our showrooms to see our designer-quality collection of suits, shirts, and accessories in person, and get a personalized fitting without the typical awkward measuring tape hug.
+We’ve also modernized the experience of finding your sleeve length and suit sizes in person.
+Visit one of our 300+ showrooms to see our designer-quality collection of suits, shirts, and accessories, and let our experts help you find the right sizes and fit for your dress shirt and more.